JasonBock/PartiallyApplied/docs/Quickstart.md

   public static void Multiply(int x, int y) => x * y;
 }
 ```
-And you would use PartiallyApplied to create a PAF:
+And you would use PartiallyApplied to create a PFA:
 ```
 var triple = Partially.Apply(Maths.Multiply, 3);
 ```